Hanhnguyen21-sys/MyOfficeHours/README.md

 # Who did what

-- **Nguyen Nguyen**: Built and connected the SQLite database, and handled inserting user input into it.
+- **Nguyen Nguyen**: Set up and connected the SQLite database; handled saving Time Slots to the database with input validation.
-- **Meghana Indukuri**: Handled data validation and duplication check, bug fixes
+- **Meghana Indukuri**: Handled saving Courses to the database with duplication checks; contributed to input validation and bug fixes.
-- **Misbah Syed**: Updated UI for office hours and added TableView.
+- **Misbah Syed**: Designed and implemented the UIs for Time Slots and Courses, along with their controllers; merged all main UI components.
-- **Oliver Majano**: Implemented database function, wrote README, bug fixes
+- **Oliver Majano**: Implemented TableView display with sorting + ReadME.

 # Any other instruction that users need to know: